k-archive/k-bench/README.md

 got 200  Average: 60     Now: 70         Min: 40         Max: 244
 ```

-Numbers are milliseconds (exect that 200 which is document count).
+Numbers are milliseconds, except that 200 which is document count.